Creating a Stable Start

 BOARD MEMBER

 Fernando has been a long time worker in the psychiatric health field who started working with less fortunate youth in the late 80’s at the Arizona Children’s Home.
-He has worked with all ages from children to the geriatric psych patients.
-He is currently semi retired and is still working as a psychiatric nurse in the addictions field focused on fentanyl addiction and recovery.
+He has worked with all ages from children to geriatric psych patients.
+He is currently semi-retired and is still working as a psychiatric nurse in the addictions field focused on fentanyl addiction and recovery.
 He has been in recovery from substance and alcohol abuse for well over 3 decades and offers his knowledge to assist in the rehabilitation process for the less fortunate.

 Janin Struminger